Jukkay/markdown-parser/README.md

 # Markdown-parser

 Markdown-parser is a web app that converts markdown to html.
 The resulting page can be converted to PDF and downloaded.
-It's built on React/Next.js and PDF conversion is handled by external library.
+It's built on React/Next.js, and PDF conversion is handled by jsPDF library.

-The functionality is limited.
-Supported markdown features are:
+### Supported markdown features

 - Headings
 - Unordered lists (Ordered list is converted to unordered)
 - Images
 - Quotes
 - URLs
-- Bold (Limited functionality.
-Whole line gets bolded.)
+- Bold
-- Italic (Limited functionality.
-Whole line gets italicized.)
+- Italic

+### Limitations

+Only one markdown styling type allowed per line.

+### Extra functionality

-*Extra functionality:* Line color can be specified with `$color[your color] lorem ipsum`.
+Line color can be specified with `$color[your color] lorem ipsum`.
 For example writing 'red' inside square brackets makes the line red.

-Viewer page allows user to change background color and font color and size for the whole document.
+Viewer page allows user to change background color, font color, title color, and font size for the whole document.

 ### Technologies
 - React.js